 - The adoption of cloud-based technology can, by effect, lay-the-ground for greater digitalisation across a business.
 Leading to greater efficiency and cost savings.

-- No self-assessment tax-returns!
-MTD will completely replace tax-returns for the self-employed.
+- MTD will completely replace tax-returns for those who fall under the criteria.

 How to Sign-up for MTD (Income Tax)